harvardadvocate/theharvardadvocate/README.md

 The new website for the Harvard Advocate, built by Andreas Lordos '25.
 Live [here.](https://advo-website-beta.web.app/)

+Currently maintained by Conan Lu '26.
+Reach out to conanlu \[at\] college.harvard.edu with any questions.
 `studio` directory is for the Sanity content editing studio and holds the schema.

 `web` directory is for the Advocate website, currently uses React and Emotion for CSS, using Sanity's GROQ language to grab data.